 4. The Task Force is a sub group of the IWG on ITS/AD, and is open to all participants of WP.29 and its subsidiary bodies.

-5. The Task Force will be chaired by the United Kingdom Department for Transport.
+5. The Task Force will be chaired by the United Kingdom Department for Transport and Japan.
 The Technical Secretariat will be provided by OICA.

 6. The working language of the Task Force will be English.